Oliver-CoderAcademy/ACS_Masterclass/django_walkthrough.md

 Django is a powerful and flexible tool, designed to serve all sorts of complex, full-stack websites.
 Today we are going to use it for something a bit simpler: serving a single, static page of HTML.
 It's not much, but it's a good place to start!

+We are taking a few little shortcuts here so that we can cram all of this work into the session.
+If you want a deeper look at how to use Django, check out the links in the Useful Resources document.

 This walkthrough requires you to have the tools listed in the README installed.